United Nations Special Rapporteur on the Right to Food

-The Special Rapporteur on the Right to Food is a Special Rapporteur who works for the United Nations and reports on the right to food.
-The mandate was established in 2000 by the former Commission on Human Rights which appointed the first Rapporteur, Dr. Jean Ziegler.
-In 2008 the second Rapporteur, Dr. Olivier De Schutter, was appointed by the United Nations Human Rights Council, the successor to the Commission.
+The Special Rapporteur on the Right to Food is a Special Rapporteur appointed by the United Nations, who reports on the right to food.
+The mandate was established in 2000 by the former Commission on Human Rights which appointed the first Rapporteur, Jean Ziegler.
+In 2008 the second Rapporteur, Olivier De Schutter, was appointed by the United Nations Human Rights Council, the successor to the Commission.
 In 2014 the third Rapporteur, Hilal Elver was appointed.
 In 2020, the current Rapporteur, Michael Fakhri, was appointed.